 Now that you’ve shared in the joy of your daughter’s engagement, it’s time to start preparing for her big day.
 Not sure what responsibilities come with being the mother of the bride?
-This comprehensive guide to mother-of-the-bride etiquette and duties outlines your key role in the wedding, from how to lend your daughter a hand before the wedding to what you should expect on the wedding day.
+This comprehensive guide to mother-of-the-bride duties and etiquette outlines your key role in the wedding, from how to lend your daughter a hand before the wedding, to what you should expect on the wedding day.

-After your daughter and future son- or daughter-in-law are officially engaged, it’s time to get to know their family, if you haven’t met them already.
-Traditionally, the groom’s parents set up a meeting with the bride’s parents; however, these days it’s fine for either side to initiate.
+After your daughter and her partner are officially engaged, it’s time to get to know their family, if you haven’t met them already.
+Traditionally, the groom’s parents set up a meeting with the bride’s parents, however, these days it’s fine for either side to initiate a get-together.

-The role you play in the wedding-planning process depends on several variables, including how involved you’d like to be, the bride’s wishes, and whether there will be a wedding planner.
-The mother of the bride might help put together the guest list, research potential venue locations, and track RSVPs as they come in.
-Your daughter might also appreciate your help scouting potential venues and vendors, especially if she lives far from the wedding site.
-Another thing she might like help with: coming up with cultural or family traditions to incorporate into the celebration.
-Whatever responsibilities you decide to take on, your daughter will surely appreciate your help and be glad to know you’re there for her.
+The role you play in the wedding-planning process depends on several variables.
+Some of these include how involved you’d like to be, the bride’s wishes, and whether there will be a wedding planner.
+For instance, your daughter might appreciate your help scouting potential venues and vendors (especially if she lives far from the wedding site), putting together a guest list, or tracking RSVPs as they arrive in the mail.
+Another thing she might like help with is coming up with cultural or family traditions to incorporate into the celebration.
+Whatever responsibilities you decide to take on, your daughter will surely appreciate your help and be glad to know you are there for her.

 Shopping for a wedding dress can be one of the most memorable moments in the wedding-planning process.
 Depending on the bride’s wishes, she may ask you to accompany her on dress-shopping appointments to help narrow down the choices until she finds that one perfect gown.